 The leaner you become, the longer it takes to lose fat healthily (the key, as you want to preserve as much muscle and strength as possible while losing fat).

 If you’re at 25% body fat, it’s very possible to lose 2-3 pounds of fat per week for the first several weeks.
 If you’re at 10% body fat and are making a run for single digits, however, 2-3 pounds of fat per week would be impossible without dangerous drugs.

 For me, once I get below 12% or so, I’m very happy to see just one pound of fat loss per week, and I have to work for it.

 Although it might sound a bit broscientific, it’s the best way I can describe a phenomenon experienced by me and millions of other athletes around the world.

 The body seems to have a weight (and, accordingly, a body fat percentage) that it is most comfortable at.
 Your natural appetite tends to maintain this weight and if you eat less than this, you feel hungry.
 If you eat more than this, you feel quite full.

-For some, this “comfort zone” is relatively fat, while others settle into a weight that is quite lean.
+For some, this “body weight set point” is relatively fat, while others settle into a weight that is quite lean.